 - Always create email addresses on trusted domains and those that will not be discarded or lost.
-For example, if you have an email address on your institution domain that might get discarded after your graduation, using it for job applications and professional websites and professional networking is foolishness.
+For example, if you have an email address on your institution’s domain that might get discarded after your graduation, using it for job applications and professional websites and professional networking is foolishness.

 - With your formal/official name.
-Try to use your official name in mail addresses.
+Try to use your official name in the mail addresses.
 If one mail system doesn’t provide your name, try a different one or get your own domain.
 Like, I used to struggle a lot to get an email address as my name is very common.
-So I bought my own domain, a cheap one of course, and got my mail address as firstname.lastname@example.org or email@example.com
+So I bought my own domain, a cheap one of course, and got my mail address as email@example.com or firstname.lastname@example.org

 2) Having a good subject line

 You can have a good subject line for your email.
 This will enable two things:

 2) grabbing the attention and making the receiver interested in the content.

 I’ve received job applications with just the word “Resume” in the subject line and nothing else.
 Like, resume what?
 I should resume doing something?
 This sounds too weird for me.
 If you are writing an email, the subject line should be clear.
 “Application for the post of YYYYYY” or “Regarding job opening YYYYYYY” would catch the attention and help the receiver understand what is in the email and process it or forward it to the right person who should process it.
 Putting tags should also work in some cases, like, [Job Application].

 But the point is to have a good subject line.
 But don’t write the full email in the subject line!